chrismacintosh/Arduino-RGB/README.md

 #What the future holds:#
 ########################
 I'm going to slowly add a ridiculous amount of prenamed colors (.magenta, .violet, I mean, there will be a ton of options).
+Some other interesting things to come as well.